 Can I stay in Italy longer?

-The program provides housing through Sunday morning.
-You are welcome to find a flight anytime after 8pm Sunday, but you are also welcome to stay longer in Italy, either before or after Journey.
+You are welcome to find a flight any time after the program ends, but you are also welcome to stay longer in Italy, either before or after Journey.
 You will need to book your own hostel for any additional nights.

 Ask Another Question